Maninder1220/CICD/README.md

 Project Root
 - vars - Groovy Script with Reusable Function
 - src - function reused in this project
-- resource - Static Configuration Data
+- resource - Static Configuration Date

+# use it to import in groovy scrip
+Name of Shared Lib - SharedHere